michaelshaskey/awesome-generative-engine-optimization/readme.md

 ### Why GEO Matters

-- **AI search is growing rapidly** - ChatGPT commands ~4.33% of search traffic, with 300% growth in unique domains receiving AI traffic in 2024 ([SEMrush study](https://www.semrush.com/blog/chatgpt-search-insights/))
+- **AI search is growing exponentially** - AI Overviews now appear for 52% of tracked searches (February 2025), up from 6.49% in January 2025.
+ChatGPT commands ~4.33% of search traffic, with 300% growth in unique domains receiving AI traffic in 2024 ([SEMrush study](https://www.semrush.com/blog/chatgpt-search-insights/))
+- **Market shift predictions** - Traditional search engine volume predicted to drop 25% by 2026 and 50% by 2028.
+LLM traffic predicted to overtake Google search by end of 2027 ([Semrush analysis](https://www.semrush.com/blog/semrush-ai-overviews-study/))
 - **New user behaviors** - Users write 23-word prompts to ChatGPT (vs 4.2 words in traditional search), seeking comprehensive answers rather than links ([SEMrush analysis](https://www.semrush.com/blog/chatgpt-search-insights/))
 - **Direct answers, not blue links** - AI engines provide synthesized information directly, making citation inclusion critical for visibility
 - **Multiple platforms** - Beyond Google, users now search via ChatGPT, Claude, Gemini, Perplexity, and other AI assistants

 ### Key GEO Concepts

 - **Citations and Attribution** - Getting brands and content cited as sources in AI-generated responses
 - **Entity Optimization** - Strengthening brand presence as a recognized entity across the web
 - **E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness)** - Quality signals that influence AI recommendations.
 While E-E-A-T matters for traditional SEO, it's even more critical for GEO because LLMs prioritize citing authoritative sources to maintain accuracy.
 AI engines theoretically look for clear author credentials, publication dates, citations to primary sources, and corroboration across multiple trusted sites when selecting which content to reference in their responses
+- **Multimodal Optimization** - Optimizing across text, images, videos, and audio using Retrieval-Augmented Generation (RAG) and multimodal embeddings.
+Google Lens handles 20 billion visual searches monthly, making visual content optimization increasingly critical
 - **llms.txt** - A proposed standard file (like robots.txt) for communicating with LLM crawlers.
-While not yet universally adopted, companies like Stripe, Zapier, and Cloudflare have implemented it
+While not yet universally adopted, companies like Stripe, Zapier, and Cloudflare have implemented it.
+Note: As of 2025, no AI platform has officially committed to using llms.txt, but adoption is growing
 - **Multi-platform Optimization** - Optimizing for different AI engines' unique algorithms and citation styles
+- **Hybrid SEO-GEO Strategy** - Integrating traditional SEO with GEO techniques to maximize presence across both conventional search engines and AI-powered platforms

 ### GEO vs Traditional SEO